Picovoice/porcupine/binding/vue/README.md

 await this.start();
 ```

-If `WebVoiceProcessor` has started correctly, `isListening` will be set to true.
-Watch `keywordDetection` to get keyword detection results.
+If `WebVoiceProcessor` has started correctly, `state.isListening` will be set to true.
+Watch `state.keywordDetection` to get keyword detection results.

 #### Stop